ezodude/orra/README.md

 # **** That's it!
 You now have a `/workflow` endpoint plus an endpoint for each step. ****
 ```

+#### Indepth example

+Check out the [Dependabot example](examples/dependabot/README.md) for a demo of a real-world agent service-based
+workflow

 ### Try Orra locally